couchbase/cbft/docs/admin-guide/planning.md

 production clusters would ideally follow the same steps that were tested in testing/staging cbft clusters.

-One useful technique would be to utilize cbft's index alias feature to allow for updated indexes to be be built up in the background without affecting existing application queries.
+One useful technique to increase availability would be to utilize cbft's index alias feature to allow for updated indexes to be be built up in the background without affecting existing application queries.

 Applications would still continue to query, by using index aliases, to previous index definitions.
-When a new index definition is finally built up enough and ready for querying, an administrator would then redefine their index aliases to point at the new, target index definition.
+When the new index definitions are finally built up enough and ready for querying, an administrator would then redefine their index aliases to point at their newly ready target index definitions.

 # Additional reading